timelessnesses/Lavalinking/README.md

 A easy/configurable/lots of features for your need!
 This bot is designed to be stateless music bot (no database, no cache, no persistent data) so no needs for a database!

+## Status

+This project is now unmaintained with too many bugs, and I am kinda not interested in it anymore.
+The actual bot will also be shut down, thanks for using it.

 ## How to host this???

 ### Normal